 People who are being treated for a substance use disorder of an outpatient basis may also have comorbid conditions that need to be addressed.
 These are usually also addressed as an outpatient unless they become so severe that the person needs to be hospitalized.

 Unlike residential treatment units and inpatient units, people undergoing outpatient treatment go to a clinic to have their issues treated and then return home.
-They do not live in the treatment center.
+They do not live in the residential center.

 It is unusual for just one physician to address all the needs of a complex situation where a person has a medical condition, another psychological disorder, and a comorbid substance use disorder.
 Instead, the trend in medicine and therapy now is to rely on specialists who have intensive training in one or just a few areas to address specific issues.